jprasety30/jprasety-tswd-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hello!
-My name is Jonathan Bryan Prasetyo, I am enrolled in the MISM-BIDA 16 month track.
-I got my undergraduate degree from University of Washington-Seattle, majoring in Informatics with a focus in Data Science.
-My interests include football (soccer), movies, and video games.
+My name is Jonathan Bryan Prasetyo, and I am currently pursuing my Master of Information Systems Management – Business Intelligence and Data Analytics (MISM-BIDA) in the 16-month track at Carnegie Mellon University.
+I hold a Bachelor's degree in Informatics with a focus on Data Science from the University of Washington-Seattle.

+I am passionate about leveraging data to uncover insights, tell compelling stories, and drive impactful decisions.
+My work bridges the gap between raw data and meaningful narratives, combining analytical rigor with visual storytelling to make complex information accessible and actionable.

+Beyond data, I have a deep appreciation for football (soccer), movies, and video games, which inspire my approach to storytelling—whether it's analyzing player performance, exploring cinematic trends, or uncovering gaming industry insights.

 # What I hope to learn
 Listed below are the things I hope to learn from this course:

-- How to tell compelling stories through insightful data visualizations that conforms to proper design norms.
-- Understand how to properly critique data visualizations, while also giving meaningful and detailed feedback to improve upon.
-- Learn about color theory, I'm not very artistic as a person so choosing the right color combination is something that I've struggled with most.
+- Effective Data Visualization Techniques: Learning how to design clear, engaging, and impactful visualizations that effectively communicate insights to both technical and non-technical audiences.
+- Narrative-Driven Data Storytelling: Developing the ability to craft compelling stories with data by structuring insights in a way that resonates with stakeholders and drives decision-making.
+- Tools & Technologies for Data Communication: Gaining hands-on experience with industry-standard tools such as Tableau, Power BI, or Python visualization libraries (e.g., Matplotlib, Seaborn, Plotly) to transform raw data into meaningful and visually appealing reports.

 # Portfolio